Enrollment

 Our goal remains to cultivate a Christ-centered, academically strong, relationally rich community where students grow in knowledge, character, and confidence.

-At Ms. Bees Homescool we believe homeschooling is about strengthening the family-cultivating close sibling relationships, giving children time to grow in their God-given gifts and talents, learning meaningful life lessons within the home, and intentionally discipling them as they grow in their relationship with Jesus.
+At Ms. Bees Homeschool we believe homeschooling is about strengthening the family-cultivating close sibling relationships, giving children time to grow in their God-given gifts and talents, learning meaningful life lessons within the home, and intentionally discipling them as they grow in their relationship with Jesus.

 Registration is Open